How to Get Your Cranberry Township or Wexford Business Found in AI Search

 The most important schemas for a local Pittsburgh North business are LocalBusiness schema, which identifies your business and location, Service schema, which lists what you offer, and FAQ schema, which marks up your FAQ content so it can be directly cited in AI answers.

-Adding schema markup requires editing your website's code or having someone do it for you.
-It's not visible to visitors on the page, but it makes a significant difference in how AI engines understand and represent your business.
+Adding schema markup requires editing your website code or having someone do it for you.
+It is not visible to visitors on the page, but it makes a significant difference in how AI engines understand and represent your business.

 Step Five: Keep Your Google Business Profile Active